ibitec7/blockchain/README.md

 This is a proof-of-concept implementation of the proposed blockchain architecture from the paper **Redefining Hybrid Blockchains: A Balanced Architecture** by Syed Ibrahim Omer.
 This is research code and may contain issues and lack certain functionalities.

-> **WARN:** If the implementation happens to not work check if you are not running the pods under testing.
+> **WARN:** If the implementation happens to not work check if you are running the pods under testing.
 Check the deployment files under the path node_deployment/ and remove the "-beta" postfix for all the deployments so for instance make it "node-pod" from "node-pod-beta".
 A new implementation is being tested which is not yet ready to be commited.

 **DO NOT USE THIS PROJECT IN A PRODUCTION ENVIRONMENT**